The Effects of Linear Matter Power Spectrum Enhancement on Dark Matter Substructure: Summary and Discussion

 \subsection{Future Work}

 $P(k)$ enhancement and suppression can arise in many nonstandard inflation and DM models.
 For example, features in the inflaton potential imprint oscillations in the primordial power spectrum, which can translate to $P(k)$ enhancements that qualitatively resemble the models we simulate~\citep{Adams0102236}.
 Meanwhile, axions produced with a large misalignment angle yield $P(k)$ that resemble our Bump + Cutoff transfer function model~\citep{Arvanitaki190911665}.
 We expect that our simulation results can be mapped to these scenarios.
 The opposite behavior---i.e., a $P(k)$ cutoff followed on smaller scales by an enhancement---can arise in ultralight dark matter models due to a combination of free-streaming and white-noise effects~\citep{Amin221109775}.
-These scenarios will be interesting to simulate in our framework.
+The mapping from our Gaussian bump scenario to specific models will be addressed in future work.

-Additional simulations will be needed to assess the effects of mode coupling for models that affect $P(k)$ over a wider range of wave numbers, including cosmologies with a running spectral index (e.g., \citealt{Garrison-Kimmel14053985,Wu241216072,Colazo250523896}.
-This is a timely direction for future work because these models have recently been constrained using small-scale structure observables~\citep{Gilman211203293,Esteban230604674,Dekker240704198}.
+Additional simulations will be needed to capture DM substructure in models that affect $P(k)$ differently than our fiducial Gaussian bump model.
+These include cosmologies with a running spectral index (e.g., following \citealt{Garrison-Kimmel14053985} but using a positive rather than negative running), or a blue-tilted enhancement (e.g., \citealt{Wu241216072}); the latter scenario can also include a PBH population (e.g., \citealt{Colazo250523896}).
+This is a timely direction for future work because these models have recently been constrained using small-scale structure observables~\citep{Gilman211203293,Balaji240811098,Esteban230604674,Dekker240704198}.